AutoRally/autorally_platform_instructions/README.md

 Spreadsheet of all parts required to build an AutoRally Platform.
 The document includes the estimated price, quantities, and link to purchase each component.

-[note]  The platform uses parts from about 25 suppliers.
+![alt text][note]
+The platform uses parts from about 25 suppliers.

-[note]  Review the entire list before making any purchases as you may already havee some of the parts around such as computer monitors, spare laptops, cables, keyboard and mouse, tools, and assorted fabrication supplies.
+![alt text][note]
+Review the entire list before making any purchases as you may already havee some of the parts around such as computer monitors, spare laptops, cables, keyboard and mouse, tools, and assorted fabrication supplies.